-- Inclusionary housing policy requires a percentage of new market-rate housing reserved for low- and moderate-income households - Increases housing affordability - Reduces housing segregation - Supports State-mandated housing targets - Developers may oppose inclusionary housing because it impacts profit margins and it can also be construed as an impediment to housing production - " Hollister Municipal Code already requires inclusionary housing for conversions of multifamily rental units to market-rate multifamily units
+- Inclusionary housing policy requires a percentage of new market-rate housing \rangle reserved for low- and moderate-income households - Increases housing affordability - Reduces housing segregation - Supports State-mandated housing targets - May impact project feasibility and can also be construed as an impediment to \rangle housing production.
+Programs affecting rental projects and/or requiring greater than 15% set aside may be subject to State review and approval. - Hollister Municipal Code already requires inclusionary housing for conversions of $\rangle\rangle$ multifamily rental units to market-rate multifamily units